Connect with others who understand.

 • Shared decision-making with your oncologist and care team can lead to better treatment outcomes and satisfaction.

-• Planning and organization can reduce the stress and anxiety of a cancer diagnosis.
+• Planning and organization can reduce the stress and anxiety that come with a cancer diagnosis.

 • Emotional and mental health are important to successful cancer care.